iosonofabio/D3-DNA-Discrete-Diffusion/README.md

 │   │   │   ├── sample_*.txt
 │   ├── logs
 ```
-Here, `checkpoints-meta` is used for reloading the run following interruptions, `samples` contains generated images as the run progresses, and `logs` contains the run output.
+Here, `checkpoints-meta` is used for reloading the run following interruptions, `samples` contains generated sequences as the run progresses, and `logs` contains the run output.
 Arguments can be added with `ARG_NAME=ARG_VALUE`, with important ones being:
 ```
 ngpus                     the number of gpus to use in training (using pytorch DDP) noise.type                geometric